Louise Bol - B.A.(Hons) Experienced Counsellor/CBT Therapist & Supervisor MBACP.

 Having these two approaches (Person-Centred and CBT) enables me to work with you in a flexible way, to best suit you, and the issues you are dealing with.

-I have a dedicated counselling room which provides a welcoming, and confidential space for us to work together, and I offer a free 30 minute consultation to discuss how I might be able to help you.
+I have a dedicated counselling room which provides a welcoming, and confidential space for us to work together, and I offer a free 30 minute consultation to discuss ways I am able to help you.

 Whatever the difficulty you are experiencing, and however insurmountable it might seem at this moment in time, please don't struggle on alone, do get in touch with me.